Emerge (song): In popular culture

 "Emerge" has been featured in several films, such as D.E.B.S. and Coachella.
 The song was also featured in the American TV series Nip/Tuck (Episode 7: Cliff Mantegna), the Canadian TV series jPod (Episode 13: Colony Collapse Disorderon), and the digitally animated planetarium music show SonicVision.
 "Emerge" was included on the compilations albums Lektroluv by Dr Lektroluv (2002) and Ultra.80's vs Electro (2002).
-"Emerge" was also used in the video game Gran Turismo 4 and included on its soundtrack.
+The Dave Clarke remix of "Emerge" was also used in the video game Gran Turismo 4 and included on its soundtrack.
 The Junkie XL remix was included in the soundtrack for the 2003 video game SSX 3.

 In 2004, a mashup of "Everybody Wants You" by Billy Squier and "Emerge" was included on the Queer Eye soundtrack.

 In 2004 "Emerge" was used in a skateboard video by Girl Skateboards entitled "Hot Chocolate".
 The music was used as a backing track and the company's sponsored skateboarders gave commentary of their experiences of filming the upcoming video, along with footage of themselves performing various skateboard tricks and stunts.

-In 2020, Emerge closed Westworld season 3 episode 5 Genre.
+In 2020, Emerge closed Westworld season 3 episode 5 "Genre".

 "Emerge" was used in two promos for VH1 in early 2003.
 The former mashed the song and Skee-Lo's "I Wish" together, with clips of music videos from artists such as Eminem and Madonna.
 The latter was of animated kittens from the online animation website Rathergood lipsyncing "Emerge" in space, which was done by British animator Joel Veitch.

-During months in 2022, Decathlon France uses this tune in its promo titled “Faire bouger le sport".
+During months in 2022, Decathlon France uses this tune in its promo titled "Faire bouger le sport".